ayalagellis/ai-game/README.md

 5. **Update ALB listener** to use ACM certificate
 6. **Create Route 53 A record** (Alias) pointing to ALB

+> ACM certificates must be created in the same region as the Application Load Balancer.

 ---

 ## 🔁 CI/CD Pipeline (GitHub Actions)